Juan Manuel Hurtado Pérez: Biography

 In December 2014, he was cut by Levanga Hokkaido, after a bad start to the league, with a record of 4 wins and 12 losses that left the team second to last in their conference.

 In April 2015, Guaiqueries de Margarita, a member of Venezuela's Professional Basketball League (LPB), announced the hiring of Hurtado through the team's Twitter account.
-The Spaniard took the reins of the team with four games remaining in the regular season, with the team in 6th place in the standings (19 wins - 14 losses) and struggling to secure playoff qualification.
+The Spaniard took the reins of the team with four games remaining in the regular season, with the team in 6th place in the standings (19 wins – 14 losses) and struggling to secure playoff qualification.
 He replaced Puerto Rican Tony Ruiz.
-Under Hurtado, the Guaiqueríes qualified for the Playoffs and advanced to the semifinals of the Venezuelan Pro League, losing 4-1 to the Marinos de Anzoátegui.
+Under Hurtado, the Guaiqueríes qualified for the Playoffs and advanced to the semi-finals of the Venezuelan Pro League, losing 4–1 to the Marinos de Anzoátegui.

 In October 2015, he became a commentator on the Movistar+ de los partidos de la NBA en España.
 Hurtado joined journalist Fran Fermoso, with whom he shared the Tuesday and Wednesday night broadcasts until 2019.
 During this period he presented, together with Antoni Daimiel y Guille Giménez, the weekly competition review programme Generación NBA.
 In this programme, he developed the section "La Pitipedia", which was quoted by the American network TNT in the NBA Conference Finals in 2018.

-In the summer of 2019, he announces that he will join DAZN, where he will broadcast and commentate the 2019-20 Euroleague.
+In the summer of 2019, he announces that he will join DAZN, where he will broadcast and commentate the 2019–20 EuroLeague.